ircam-ismm/sc-components/README.md

 ### With unpkg

-If you don't use a bundler or for testing, you can also use the library from [https://unpkg.com/](https://unpkg.com/).
-Note that this will import the whole bundled library which is quite large, you may not want to use this is production.
+If you don't use a bundler or for simple testing, you can also use the library from [https://unpkg.com/](https://unpkg.com/).

 #### In HTML file